snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 the developer who versions his code, and developer_new_newer_newest_v2"
 </blockquote>

 Proper versioning of software is taken for granted these days - there are various different approaches, but at Snowplow we are big believers in [Semantic Versioning] [semver] (SemVer for short).
-Here is creator Tom Preston-Werner explaining the crucial semantic aspect of SemVer: _"under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next"_.
+Here is creator Tom Preston-Werner explaining the crucial semantic aspect of SemVer: "Under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next."

 We looked around and couldn't find much prior art around semantic versioning of data schemas.
 The Avro community seems to have gone down [something of a rabbithole] [avro-schema-rabbithole] with their schema versioning - something we were eager to avoid at Snowplow.